BPS Solutions of 4d Euclidean N=2 Supergravity with Higher Derivative Interactions: Fully BPS solutions Fully-BPS solutions

 If we demand the $Q$-variation of the above expression to vanish, then the variation of the covariant derivative of any fermion vanishes.
 Using \eqref{varDzeta}, one can show that the variation of \eqref{derizeta} vanishes upon using \eqref{Kgaugefield}.\footnote{Alternatively, equation \eqref{Kgaugefield} can be obtained by demanding the variation of \eqref{derizeta} vanishes.} Consequently, we do not need to consider variations of covariant derivatives of fermions separately.

 So far, all constraints we have obtained are consistent with superconformal symmetries.
-To get to the Euclidean theory of interest we need to impose impose gauge-fixing conditions.
+TTo get to the Euclidean theory of interest, we need to impose gauge-fixing conditions.
 Our dilatation gauge fixing condition is,

 The $D$-equation \eqref{Deom} evaluated on fully supersymmetric configurations takes the form,

 This in turn implies that the right hand side of \eqref{Kgaugefield} vanishes, i.e., \be f_{\mu}{}^{a}=0. \ee Furthermore, constraint \eqref{dtab} now reduces to